-(a) The Delaware Heritage Commission is established and shall be composed of 15 citizens of the State appointed by the Governor.
-Members shall serve terms of up to 3 years, excepting the Chairperson, who shall serve at the pleasure of the Governor.
+(a) The Delaware Heritage Commission is established and shall be composed of 17 members, 15 of whom shall be citizens of the State appointed by the Governor and 2 of whom shall be ex officio.
+Appointed members shall serve terms of up to 3 years, excepting the Chairperson, who shall serve at the pleasure of the Governor.
 Members shall be appointed for staggered terms, so that no more than 5 members' terms shall expire in any 1 calendar year.

 (b) Members of the Commission shall serve without compensation, except that they may be reimbursed for reasonable and necessary expenses incident to their duties as members of the Commission.

 (c) The Director of the Division of Historical and Cultural Affairs and the Director of the Delaware Public Archives shall serve as ex officio voting members of the Commission.

 (1) The Director of the Delaware Public Archives shall be a voting member by virtue of his or her administrative duties overseeing the Delaware Heritage Office, as set forth in § 3202(b) of this title, and the responsibilities of his or her office under regulations established by the National Historical Publications and Records Commission of the National Archives and Records Administration.